COVESA/cdsp/cdsp/knowledge-layer/symbolic-reasoner/rdfox/README.md

 For instructions on how to start the RDFox service required for this project, see [this guide](../../../../docker/README.md#rdfox-restful-api).

+### RDFox Adapter

+See how to interact with the RDFox server using the [RDFox adapter](./src/README.md#rdfoxadapter).

 ### Getting Started

 This project includes a small C++ application to verify that the RDFox service has been configured and started correctly.
-After compiling the project, you should be able to run the application from [`./rdfox-install-test/rdfox_test_main.cpp`](./rdfox-install-test/rdfox_test_main.cpp).
+After compiling the project, you should be able to run the application from [`./rdfox-service-test/rdfox_test_main.cpp`](./rdfox-service-test/rdfox_test_main.cpp).
 The RDFox Test executable will be generated in the `/cdsp/knowledge-layer/build/bin/` directory.
 You can run it with the following command:

 ```bash
 $ ./websocket_client